Free Shipping at $40✈️ | Free Gift at $60

 • All herbs and spices.

-• Starches and flours.
-Such examples are potatoes, potato flour, corn, corn flour, chickpea flour, soy flour, almond flour, coconut flour, and tapioca flour.
+• Starches and flours like potatoes, potato flour, corn, corn flour, chickpea flour, soy flour, almond flour, coconut flour, and tapioca flour.
 That’s a lot of flours!

 There are other foods that are also gluten-free but must be consumed cautiously as some of them might be contaminated with gluten during production.
 It is recommended to always check the labels to see if they’re gluten-free.
 These are: